YousofAsadi/Verilog_Project/README.md

-This is my verilog project in summer 2021.
+This is the second way of this project.
+Please read ReadMe.pdf in folder '2nd_way' to get more information.